stencila/hub/README.md

 * [`overseer`](overseer): A Celery process that monitors events associated with workers and job queues.
 * [`database`](database): A [PostgreSQL](https://www.postgresql.org/) database used by the manager.
 * [`monitor`](monitor): A [Prometheus](https://prometheus.io/) instance that monitors the health of the other services.

+## Documentation

+* User focussed documentation is available in the [Hub collection](http://help.stenci.la/en/collections/2413959-stencila-hub) of our help site.

+* As mentioned above, most of the individual services have a `README.md` files.

+* The code generally has lots of documentation string and comments, so "Use the source, Luke".

+* To get an overview of the functionality provided check out the automatically generated [page screenshots](https://stencila.github.io/hub/manager/snaps/) (see [`manager/README.md`](manager/README.md) for more details on how and why these are generated).

 ## 🛠️ Develop